How To Migrate a WordPress Site - Import / Export WordPress Database

 Note: If you don't have access to PHPMyAdmin, you can use a plugin to export your database's backup.
 If you're unsure where to access your wp-config.php file, please check this article, How To Find Your WordPress Database.

 You are now going to create a new database for the WordPress install.

-- Create a new database by typing in a name for it.
+- Please create a new database by typing in a name for it.
 This will be something like username_wp1, with 'wp1' being the name given to the database.

 - Once you have created the user, you will need to assign it to the database.
 When you do this, give the user All Privileges.

-Now that you have a database created, you are going to Import the .sql file you downloaded into it
+Now that you have a database created, you will import the .sql file you downloaded into it.